 1877- First edition of the Washington Post.

 1915- MAX FLEISCHER PATENTS THE ROTOSCOPE TECHNIQUE- This system enables you to film an actor then draw the cartoons over the still frames of the live action to achieve a realistic motion. (an early form of Motion Capture) Max would film his brother Dave in a clown suit then draw Koko the Clown over him.
 Dave had already owned the clown suit because he had been seriously considering a change in careers.
 The Fleischer's New York studio would be Disney's chief rival for most of the 1920's-30's.

 1941- WONDER WOMAN, Psychologist William Moulton Marston was an educational consultant for Detective Comics, Inc. (DC Comics).
 Marston saw that the DC line was filled with images of super men like Green Lantern, Batman, Superman.
-He wondered why there was not a female hero?
+From a suggestion of his wife Elizabeth, he wondered why there was not a female hero?
 DC head Max Gaines, was intrigued by the concept and told Marston that he should create a female hero - a "Wonder Woman."
-Marston's 'good and beautiful woman' made her debut in All Star Comics #8.=
+Marston's 'good and beautiful woman' made her debut in All Star Comics #8.

 1964- The first concert at the Los Angeles Music Center.

 1964- Rankin Bass' TV special 'Rudolph the Red Nosed Reindeer' first broadcast.
 And it has run every year since.